How Often to Wash Bedding

 Use allergen-proof covers

-Zippered encasements for pillows, mattresses, and duvets block dust mite entry and escape—acting as a “filter”.
+Zippered encasements for pillows, mattresses, and duvets block dust mite entry and escape—acting as a “filter.”
+Our picks live in the hypoallergenic mattresses for allergy sufferers guide.

 Vacuum regularly with HEPA filters